ab9rf/scripts/docs/pref-adjust.rst

 ===========

 .. dfhack-tool::
-    :summary: Get the preferences of a dwarf, Set the preferences of a dwarf to a designated profile.
+    :summary: See the preferences of a dwarf or set them to a designated profile.
     :tags: fort armok units preferences

 This tool replaces a dwarf's preferences with an "ideal" set which is easy to